mikegagnon/sokoban/README.md

 Everyone is trying to figure out how to solve this one particular problem...

 Suddenly you have a flashback to this course.
-You say, "We should use an isomorphism.
+You say, "We could use an isomorphism.
 It will preserve our existing interfaces.
-We can avoid making a major version change!"
+We can avoid a major version change!"

 Silence.
 Someone nods.
 Slowly, everyone nods.